Crystals for set-valued decomposition tableaux: Introduction

-Our purpose in this note is to describe new crystal structures on ``set-valued'' generalizations of decomposition tableaux.
-Several authors (for example, \cite{HawkesScrimshaw,MPS,Yu}) have recently studied crystal structures on unshifted set-valued tableaux.
+Our purpose here is to describe new crystal structures on ``set-valued'' generalizations of decomposition tableaux.
+Several authors (for example, \cite{HawkesScrimshaw,MPS,PT2022,Yu}) have recently studied crystal structures on unshifted set-valued tableaux.
 The characters of these crystals give $K$-theoretic symmetric functions of independent interest.
 It has been an open problem to extend such constructions to shifted tableaux.

-Addressing this problem, we show that a certain natural family of \defn{set-valued decomposition tableaux} has an abstract $\q_n$-crystal structure.
-This structure is formally similar to the one in \cite{MPS} for unshifted set-valued tableaux.
-The details our construction appear in Section~\ref{a-sm-sect}.
+Addressing this problem, we first show that the family of \defn{set-valued decomposition tableaux} $\SetDTab_n(\lambda)$ has an abstract $\q_n$-crystal structure.
+The elements of $\SetDTab_n(\lambda)$ are the set-valued shifted tableaux (that is, fillings of a shifted shape by nonempty subsets of $\{1,2,\dots,n\}$) whose distributions all belong to $\DTab_n(\lambda)$.
+By a \defn{distribution} of a set-valued tableau, we mean any tableau of the same shape formed by replacing each set-valued entry by one of its elements.
+For example, we can draw an element of $\SetDTab_4(\lambda)$ for $\lambda =(3,2)$ in French notation as

+Our $\q_n$-crystal structure on $\SetDTab_n(\lambda)$ is formally similar to the one in \cite{MPS} for unshifted set-valued tableaux.
+The details of its construction appear in Section~\ref{a-sm-sect}.

-Ikeda \cite{IkedaMisc} has conjectured that the weight generating function for set-valued decomposition tableaux recovers the \defn{$K$-theoretic Schur $P$-function} $\GP_\lambda$ (see Conjecture~\ref{Ik-conj}).
-As partial progress on this conjecture, our crystal constructions imply that this generating function is equal to $\GP_\lambda$ plus a (possibly infinite) linear combination of $\GP_\mu$'s with $|\mu|>|\lambda|$ (see Corollary~\ref{GP-cor}).
+Cho and Ikeda \cite{IkedaMisc} have conjectured that the weight generating function for set-valued decomposition tableaux recovers the \defn{$K$-theoretic Schur $P$-function} $\GP_\lambda$ introduced in \cite{IkedaNaruse} (see Conjecture~\ref{Ik-conj}).
+By interpreting this generating function as the character of our $\q_n$-crystal $\SetDTab_n(\lambda)$, we are able to prove that it is at least equal to $\GP_\lambda$ plus a (possibly infinite) linear combination of $\GP_\mu$'s with $|\mu|>|\lambda|$ (see Corollary~\ref{GP-cor}).

-Our first crystal structure, like the ones in \cite{MPS}, are typically disconnected.
-Yu \cite{Yu} introduced a modified set of ``square root'' crystal operators on semistandard set-valued tableaux that square to a seminormal crystal structure, and which generate a connected crystal on their own.
-It turns out that with very minor changes, Yu's crystal operators also make sense as operators on set-valued decomposition tableaux, and provide an alternate ``square root'' crystal structure on these objects (see Theorem~\ref{sqqn-thm}).
+Our first crystal structure on $\SetDTab_n(\lambda)$, like the one in \cite{MPS}, is typically disconnected.
+Yu \cite{Yu} introduced a modified set of ``square root'' crystal operators on set-valued words that square to a seminormal crystal structure.
+These operators determine a connected crystal when restricted to semistandard set-valued tableaux of a fixed shape (identified with their column reading words).
+It turns out that Yu's crystal operators also make sense as operators on set-valued decomposition tableaux (now using the reverse row reading word), and provide an alternate ``square root'' crystal structure on these objects (see Theorem~\ref{sqqn-thm2}).
 We conjecture that the resulting crystal, when equipped with additional ``square root'' queer crystals operators, is actually connected (see Conjecture~\ref{sqqn-conj}).